IBM-Blockchain-Archive/marbles/README.md

 # Use Marbles

 1. If you are at this step, you should have your environment setup, blockchain network created, marbles app and chaincode running.
 Right?
-If not look up for help (up the page, not literaly upwards).
+If not look up for help (up the page, not literally upwards).
 1. Open up your browser and browse to [http://localhost:3001](http://localhost:3001) or your Bluemix www route.
     - If the site does not load, check your node console logs for the hostname/ip and port marbles is using.
 1. Finally we can test the application.
 Click the "+" icon on one of your users in the "United Marbles" section